Skip to contents

 .out "out/model.rds" "out/model2.rds"

-Finally, in the assign step, cmd_assign() puts the values into the global environment.
+Finally, in the assign step, cmd_assign() puts the values in the global environment.

 The number of arguments passed through the command line must exactly match the number of arguments specified in the call to cmd_assign().
 Values specified in the call to cmd_assign() do not act as defaults.
 For instance, in our example, cmd_assign() would not let us omit use_log, and the following would be invalid: